sheldonxxxx/AutoLyrics_AI/.kilocode/rules/memory-bank/architecture.md

 - **Centralized Module Documentation**: Comprehensive markdown files (~400 lines each)
 - **Cross-Referenced Architecture**: Documentation links between related modules
 - **AI-Optimized Structure**: Efficient for automated maintenance and context window management
+- **Chart Format**: Use Mermaid for all charts and diagrams in this project